Malika Dhanani (she/her/hers) - Executive Director

 ________________________________________________________________

-Octavia Andrade-Dixon (she/her/hers) – Research & Policy Analyst
+Octavia Andrade-Dixon (they/them) – Manager of Research & Policy

 Octavia holds an Honours Bachelor of Arts in Human Geography and Portuguese from the University of Toronto.
-While she has always had a passion for education, Octavia became aware of the importance of student politics and advocacy as a director on UofT’s Student Union (UTSU).
-Since graduating during the pandemic Octavia has worked in the research field- most recently at the Higher Education Quality Council of Ontario where she was introduced to the post-secondary research and policy sector.
-In her spare time Octavia is enjoys biking, reading books from the library (support public libraries!), and finding fun ways to maintain her Portuguese (mostly through music and bad reality tv).
+While they have always had a passion for education, Octavia became aware of the importance of student politics and advocacy as a director on UofT’s Student Union (UTSU).
+Since graduating during the pandemic Octavia has worked in the research field- most recently at the Higher Education Quality Council of Ontario where they were introduced to the post-secondary research and policy sector.
+In their spare time, Octavia enjoys biking, reading books from the library (support public libraries!), going to concerts, travelling and finding fun ways to maintain their Portuguese skills (mostly through music and bad reality TV).

 ________________________________________________________________

-Tiffany Li Wu (she/hers) – Operations & Communications Coordinator
+Tiffany Li Wu (she/hers) – Manager of Operations & Communications

-Tiffany holds an Honours Bachelor of Arts in Global Development Studies and Politics Students from Queen's University.
-She loves hosting events and handle all things communications and operations at OUSA.
-This work looks different every day, whether it is running advocacy campaigns online, coming up with itineraries for conferences, learning to design publications for print and web, or coordinating media interviews with Ontario's brightest student leaders.
+Tiffany holds an Honours Bachelor of Arts in Global Development Studies and Politics Studies with a Certificate in Business from Queen's University.
+Coming to OUSA with 4years of student government experience at Alma Mater Society (AMS) at Queen's, she loves hosting events and handling all things communications and operations at OUSA.
+This work looks different every day, whether it is running advocacy campaigns online, coming up with itineraries for conferences, designing publications for print and web, coordinating media interviews with Ontario's brightest student leaders or hosting big and glamorous events for PSE stakeholders.
 She love meeting and connecting with people from all walks of life and have wealth of experience in student government.
 If you are a student at one of OUSA's 9 member – then Tiffany thinks you to consider writing for our student blog!

 ________________________________________________________________